Sodium Bicarbonate Injection

 - Rouch JA, Burton B, Dabb A, et al. Comparison of Enteral and Parenteral Methods of Urine Alkalinization in Patients Receiving High-Dose Methotrexate.
 J Oncol Pharm Practice.
 2017;23:3-9.

-Updated June 5, 2018 by Anthony Trovato, Pharmacy Resident.
+Updated September 11, 2018 by Michelle Wheeler, PharmD, Drug Information Specialist.
 Created February 17, 2017 by Michelle Wheeler, PharmD, Drug Information Specialist.
 Copyright 2018, Drug Information Service, University of Utah, Salt Lake City, UT.